-- 7 Set the schedule for the data collection: - a Click Execute job every: and select an hourly interval.
+- 7 Set the schedule for the data collection: - a Click Execute job every: and select an hourly interval. - OR - - b Click Execute job at: and select the specific job run time, the number of days between each job run, and a start date.

-- 8 Select the data that you want to collect. - 9 Specify the Office 365 credential used to collect the user configuration data through PowerShell.
+- 8 Select the data that you want to collect. - 9 Specify the Office 365 credential used to collect the user configuration data through PowerShell. - 10 Click Save.